Azure/data-api-builder/docs/relationships.md

 A new key has been added under the `relationships` element: `books`.
 The element defines the name that will be used for GraphQL field to navigate from the series object to the object defined in the `target.entity`, `book` in this case.
 This means that there must be an entity called `book` in configuration file.

-`cardinality` property tells Data API Builder that the there can be many books in each series, so the created GraphQL field willr return a list of items.
+`cardinality` property tells Data API Builder that there can be many books in each series, so the created GraphQL field will return a list of items.

 That's all you need.
 At startup Data API Builder will automatically detect the database fields that needs to be used to sustain the defined relationship.